 The ultimate goal is to standardize safety gear, make it as safe as possible and provide the consumer with useful and understandable information about that gear so they can make a responsible decision in their choice of life jacket or PFD.

 Let’s do a little background refreshing on just what all the terms mean, what descriptions we are referring to and other common tidbits associated with the terms "Life Jacket" and "PFD/personal flotation device."

 First, both types work on the principle of buoyancy - they help keep you afloat.
 Buoyancy is the tendency of a body to sink or float in water.
-As Archimedes explained it, any complete or partially submerged body submerged in a fluid is buoyed up by a force that is equal to the weigh of the fluid dispersed by that body.
+As Archimedes explained it, any complete or partially submerged body submerged in a fluid is buoyed up by a force that is equal to the weight of the fluid dispersed by that body.

 The average person requires between 7-12 pounds of buoyancy to keep afloat with their head out of the water.
 LJ/PFDs provide that additional “lift” in varying amounts based in part upon design and anticipated environments.

 Because of this - emphasis on a healthy physique notwithstanding - fatter people are more buoyant than those who are slimmer.
 Your clothing, lung size and conditions of the water also factor into the degree of buoyancy in any given situation.

 Buoyancy devices are either “life jackets” - those familiar vests that come in a few different configurations but all share one common capability - they are designed (in most all cases) to turn a face-down wearer over, even when unconscious, so the victim’s head is out of the water.
 Unless what you are wearing for buoyancy support is capable of doing this specifically, it’s not a life jacket, it’s a Personal Flotation Device.
 As such it’s only required to assist a person in staying afloat - a swimming aid if you will.